crimsonknave/cot/README.md

 Frame provides some helpful methods:
 - Class Methods
+    - property
+      - The first parameter is the name of the property and it is added as a method to the object.
+      - You can pass additional options in two ways, first you can pass a hash of options to property and secondly you can pass a block to property.
-    - property adds the first parameter as an accessor on the object.
-There are two optional arguments, from and searchable.
-From indicates that the property has an alternate key in the incoming/outgoing data.
-Searchable adds the property to the search mappings.
+      - There are three optional arguments, value, from and searchable.
+      - From indicates that the property has an alternate key in the incoming/outgoing data.
+      - Searchable adds the property to the search mappings.
+      - Value takes a block and overwrites the value of the property to be the result of the block
+        - This is useful for nested objects.
+        - The block is executed as part of the instance of the object, so you have access to other properties.
+        - The block takes one parameter, which is the value of the hash for that key (what the value would have been if there was no value block).
     - search\_property adds the parameter to the search mapping.
 It takes an optional from argument which inidates the property has an alternate key in the incoming/outgoing data.
-    - enum *NOT SUPPORTED* If you'd like to see this let me know.
-Also let me know what you'd want it to look like.
+    - enum takes a name and a block
+      - The block expects a series of entries to be declared
+      - enum starts counting at 1 by default
+      - Each entry will have the value of 1 higher than the previous by default
+      - An optional value parameter can be passed which sets the entries value to that number.
+This lets you skip a numer, start higher or lower or even be non-sequential.
 - Instance Methods
     - defined\_properties returns a list of the defined properties
     - properties\_mapping returns a hash containing all of the renamed properties.
 The keys are the values of the from argument and the values are the property name.